MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 1. [Cosmos is installed ](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Installation/AzureClickInstall.md)
 2. [Visual Studio Code](https://code.visualstudio.com)
 3. [Node.js](https://nodejs.org) is installed on your development computer.
+4. [Yarn](https://yarnpkg.com/getting-started/install) package manager if not already installed with npm.
-4. You know how to edit HTML, JavaScript and CSS
+5. You know how to edit HTML, JavaScript and CSS
-5. Know how to use [npm](https://docs.npmjs.com/cli/v6/commands/npm-build?msclkid=2ec764f0c49f11ec841c784956bfacb5) to build an application
+6. Know how to use [npm](https://docs.npmjs.com/cli/v6/commands/npm-build?msclkid=2ec764f0c49f11ec841c784956bfacb5) to build an application

 ## Step 1: Export your layout